Slavery in Baton Rouge

 A public history project by Louisiana State University students.

-Once upon a time, Baton Rouge was at the heart of the wealthiest slave society on earth.
+Once upon a time, Baton Rouge was at the heart of one of the wealthiest slave societies on earth.

 Today, that local history is largely forgotten – buried by the architects of Jim Crow, who believed that the protection of white power required the erasure of the past.